-While students are expected to have a plan for completing the required hours, there are sometimes unexpected and unavoidable circumstances which prevent the completion within the semester.
+While students are expected to have a plan for completing the required hours, there are sometimes unexpected and unavoidable circumstances that prevent the completion within the semester.
 When this occurs, students may make a request to the Seminar Instructor to complete hours in the time between the end of the semester and prior to grades being turned in.
-If a student is still unable to complete their hours an incomplete may be given if the situation meets university guidelines regarding incomplete grades.
-The student will be expected to obtain approval of the Seminar Instructor, agency and Field Director.
+If a student is still unable to complete their hours an incomplete may be given if the situation meets University guidelines regarding incomplete grades.
+The student will be expected to obtain approval of the Seminar Instructor, agency, and Field Director.
 The student will create and submit to the Field Director a written plan to complete the necessary hours.
+Student may make a request to do some limited hours over the break between the fall and spring semester if approved by the Field Director.
+The student will email a request to the Field Director two weeks prior to the end of the semester.

-Some agencies require an orientation or training prior to the start of the semester.
-The student is permitted to attend this orientation/training, however only the equivalent of one week or 32 hours may count toward the 440 hours.
-Students are not permitted to complete tasks with clients however prior to the start of the semester.
-All requests for these hours must be made in writing to the Field Director.
-Because the Field Education is primarily educational in focus and activity, students are not expected to put in additional hours to meet the needs or requests of the agency.
+Some agencies require an orientation prior to the start of the semester.
+Students are permitted to attend agency orientations and trainings prior to the start of the semester.
+Because field education is primarily educational in focus and activity, students are not expected to put in additional hours to meet the needs or requests of the agency if hours are missed.
+Students are permitted to count up to 16 hours of agency orientation or training that occurs prior to the start of the semester by submitting a written request to the Field Director and receiving written approval.